Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - installed cors for the security to block unknown server
 - installed dotenv so that I will put all my pool there to prevent sensitive data in the app.js

-# ERRORS
+# ERRORS / BUGS
-- The page always says Cannot POST /login-register
+- The page always says Cannot POST /login-register - 11/23/2025
+- Chart is not displaying the data of specific user - 11/23/2025
+- Chart logic is not working due to undefined variables and also repeating code block - 11/23/2025
+- Login don't have a condition for gmail it accept any like @a.com or @akfsak.com - 11/23/2025

 # FIXED
-- Cannot POST has been fixed the error is in the Login-register.js missing path for env
+- Cannot POST has been fixed the error is in the Login-register.js missing path for env - 11/23/2025

 # WHAT WAS DONE? ( DESCRIPTION )
 - Done With the logic for the login and successful message in the login page